More than 25 million Americans have some degree of incontinence; and most suffer alone.

 - Age – Stress Incontinence is very common in women over 50, and even more common with women who have experienced Menopause.

-- Prostate Surgery in Men – the prostate glands may disrupt the urethra causing bladder retention issues.
-The surgery and treatment itself may weaken the muscles and reduce the holding capacity of the bladder.
+- Prostate surgery in men – the prostate glands may disrupt the urethra causing bladder retention issues.
+The prostatectomy and treatment itself may weaken the muscles and reduce the holding capacity of the bladder.

-This type of incontinence can be described as a sudden strong “urge” that forces you to leak urine immediately because you can't make it to a bathroom in time.
-You may also hear this referred to as “Overactive Bladder.”
+This type of incontinence can be described as a sudden strong urge that forces you to leak urine immediately because you can't make it to a bathroom in time.
+You may also hear this referred to as “overactive bladder (OAB).”

 Urge incontinence occurs when the muscles of the bladder contract (tighten) too much which in turn fools your brain into thinking that your bladder is full when in reality it is not.

 Unfortunately, this can happen at night too, causing frequent trips to the toilet when you’re just trying to get some beauty rest.